birth-outcomes/birth_outcomes_summary/_sources/our_study/3_examples_risk.md.txt

 * Presentation: malpresentation, breech delivery, shoulder dystocia.
 * Emergency: sentinel event, fetal heart rate abnormalities.

 They use a logistic regression model to predict cases of HIE (i.e. presence of HIE diagnostic code).
-The model includes a range of maternal, antepartum and intrapartum characteristics - including the delivery type (with predictors including forceps, vacuum, elective C-section, emergency C-section, and intrapartum C-section).
+The model includes a range of maternal, antepartum and intrapartum characteristics - including the delivery type (with predictors including **forceps, vacuum, elective C-section, emergency C-section, and intrapartum C-section**).

 ![DAG from Leith et al. 2023](../images/leith_2023_dag.jpg)

-## Syngelaki et al. 2022

-Study: Competing-risks model for pre-eclampsia and adverse pregnancy outcomes. [[Syngelaki et al. 2022]](https://doi.org/10.1002/uog.26036)

-There is another paper that is quite relevant to this - [[Wright et al. 2020]](https://doi.org/10.1016/j.ajog.2019.11.1247) - The competing risk approach for prediction of preeclampsia

-Aim: Estimate risk of delivery with pre-eclampsia

-Methods: Competing-risks model

 ## Steer et al. 2023